Last updated on July 4, 2021.

 Always make sure your function returns data, otherwise, Keras will error out saying it could not obtain more training data from your generator.

-At each iteration of the loop, we’ll reinitialize our images
+At each iteration of the loop, we’ll reinitialize our images and labels to empty lists (Lines 21 and 22).

 From there, we’ll begin appending images and labels to these lists until we’ve reached our batch size: